 Is Window Tinting The Same As Car Wrapping?

 Window tinting and car wrapping are two completely different things.
 Window tinting is when you apply a film to your car windows to darken them.
+The cannot be printed on, like a vinyl wrap can be.

 Car wrapping is when you apply a vinyl material to your car body to change its appearance.
 However, a full vehicle vinyl car wrap typically covers the windows.
 This is called a “window perf.”
 You’ve likely seen cars with this modification without thinking twice!